 Our group finished defeating a few black tentacle creatures before reaching this church.
-As a side note, my character, Lavenia, nearly got mauled to death, so I was not looking too well.
+As a side note, my character, Levenia, nearly got mauled to death, so I was not looking too well.
 Our group arrived at this church to lay to rest an NPC’s father.
-As we arrive, the priest is acting like a creep and we hear screaming from the floorboards.
+As we arrive, the priest is acting like a creep, and we hear screaming from the floorboards.
 Our group determines that there is someone underneath and through investigation checks, this screaming is from the priest’s son who was turned into a vampire.

 Our group debated for a long time as to what we wanted to do.
 There were two options that we went back and forth on: